isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 You may notice a general pattern with the code:

 The code builds a credentials object and an execution context, initializes some operation, then executes the operation with the execution context.
-You will see this pattern throughout the sample code.
+You can see this pattern throughout the sample code.

 By making a few additions to the upload function so it calls this function, the Word documents that users upload are now automatically converted to PDF.